2013 • 05 • 25

 What is the most rewarding part of the work that you do?

 Meeting people with the same advocacy.
 I’m very much in love with the fact that in environmental circles, people are always willing to help out and they’re always appreciative of what you do, no matter how simple your efforts.
 And also, whenever I see a change in people’s perspective about the environment.
-During our first event, I overheard one of the guests tell her friend, “I never realized this (pollution of marine environment) was such a big deal.”
+During our first event, I overheard one of the guests tell her friend, “I never realized this (pollution of the marine environment) was such a big deal.”
 When I see people who don’t care come out of our exhibits and start to care even if just a little bit, that’s a very big reward for me already.

 What made you start caring about the environment/seas?